MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-federated-search.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/fbfdea50-faac-4232-806a-390d4f4e8900?autoplay=false]

-> [!NOTE]
+> [!IMPORTANT]
-> The Exchange option for searching results from the exchange source shown at 6:50 mark is deprecated.
+> The Exchange option for searching results from the exchange source shown at 6 minutes 50 seconds mark in the video is deprecated.

 ## Choosing an option for displaying hybrid federated search
 <a name="BKMK_ChoosingSolution"> </a>